 PayPal Settings on Spanglefish

-Before a Shop block will work at all on your site you need to enter your PayPal account ID and select the currency you want to sell in.
+If you want to take payments online you need to enter your PayPal account ID and select the currency you want to sell in.
 You do this in Dashboard --> Site Settings --> Advanced Settings.
 Scroll down to Shop Settings.